When Will the Stock Market Crash Again?

 It sounds really technical and most people’s eyes will glaze over when they hear stuff like this but what it comes down to in simple terms is that the Federal Reserve is bailing out the banks by propping the price of these bad investments.
 We couldn’t have the banks paying up the consequences of their own mistakes now could we?
 The official motive for this policy is to prop up the economy so that it can recover, but in practice this is just welfare for the super rich.
 The evidence for this is easy to find.
 The number of US residents living in poverty has risen since 2012.
 It’s now up to 46.5 million people, according to Reuters.
 This while the stock market has been booming.
 Why?

 Because QE3 has led to record profits for the banks, and banks don’t let extra money sit quietly in accounts, they invest it in the stock market.
 And as money flows into the stock market, prices rise.
 Whoever owns the most stocks, benefits the most from this increase.
 And who owns the most stocks?
 Well that would be the wealthiest segment of the population.
 Stock prices have climbed steadily since 2009 reaching new highs in recent months.
 As usual, rising prices feed investor enthusiasm and people started believing that the party would never end.
 It’s a recovery!
 America is making a comeback!
-Just one problem, this party is running on 85 billion dollars of funny money that’s being injected into the system every month.
+Just one problem, this party is running on 85 billion dollars of funny money that are being injected into the system every month.
 Sooner or later the fed is going to have to pull back.
 No one is denying this, not even the fed.
-Most marketing analysts believed that in September of 2013, QE3 would be slightly reduced or tapered off and as a result there was a sell off leading up to the announcement.
+Most marketing analysts believed that in September of 2013, QE3 would be slightly reduced or tapered off and as a result, there was a sell off leading up to the announcement.
 However the fed decided not to slow down the printing presses at all, QE3 will continue.
 Markets rallied quickly after the announcement but then they stalled.

 This is without the fed actually making any changes, so clearly investor sentiment is playing a huge role here and that sentiment is vulnerable.
 Now there’s no way to predict the future with 100% certainty, but there are a number of indicators that point towards a massive downturn in the market at the end of 2013, or early 2014.
 One of the first warning signs has been the exit of insiders from the market.